Enochian: Seeking contact and reported visions

 In 1581, Dee mentioned in his personal journals that God had sent "good angels" to communicate directly with prophets.
 In 1582, Dee teamed up with the seer Edward Kelley, although Dee had used several other seers previously.
 With Kelley's help as a scryer, Dee set out to establish lasting contact with the angels.
 Their work resulted, among other things, in the reception of Angelical, now more commonly known as Enochian.

 The reception started on March 26, 1583, when Kelley reported visions in the crystal of a 21-lettered alphabet.
 A few days later, Kelley started receiving what became the book Liber Loagaeth ("Book [of] Speech from God").
-The book consists of 49 great letter tables, or squares made of 49 by 49 letters.
-(However, each table has a front and a back side, making 98 tables of 49×49 letters altogether.)
+The book consists of 98 great letter tables, each a 49-by-49 square of letters, on the recto and verso of 49 leaves; Dee counted these as 49 tables.
 (Note: This book is now in the British Library, MS Sloane 3189.)
 Dee and Kelley said the angels never translated the texts in this book.